rzig/weaklang/README.md

 ## Example Weak Programs
 For your convenience, we've provided a few example programs in Weak inside the `examples/` directory.
 Feel free to modify them and get a feel for how Weak works.
 We're happy to answer any questions you have, and hope you enjoy writing in Weak!

+## How it works
+WeakLang is divided into three parts which run in sequence to generate the output for a program.
+### Lexer
+The Lexer's job is to take a string and convert it into a series of tokens, such as `LESSER_EQUALS`, `IDENTIFIER`, `FUNCTION`, and so on, based on the keywords we've defined for Weak in our BNF grammar (see the file `WeakLangBNF`).
+The lexer moves character by character, and if it sees a character that might start an operator or keyword, looks ahead until it can determine the type of token that character starts.
+It then consumes until the most specific token has been created (for example, creating `<=` when it sees "<=" and not `<` and `=` separately).
+This process is completed for the entire file.
+### Parser
+The Parser takes a series of tokens and converts them into an AST, or Abstract Syntax Tree.
+It does so by following the recursive rules defined in our BNF: it first checks for a function declaration, then an operator declaration, then a variable declaration, and finally a statement.
+To parse a statement, it checks for a print, a return, and so on.
+It continues this process until it reaches the rule furthest down in the BNF which it can apply to the current token and subsequent tokens, and generates a component of the tree containing these tokens.
+An example of this would be creating a `Binary` with two `Literal` tokens on the left and the right, which would be generated from `2 + 2`.
+The parser also implements a handy `as_dot()` method which generates a string representation that you can turn into an AST visualization using Graphviz.
+You can uncomment the `as_dot()` line in `main.cc` to try this out.
+### Environment
+Environment is the abstraction used by Weak to manage scope.
+Once the parser has generated an AST for the program, we create an Environment instance for the program.
+This keeps track of what variables, functions, and operators have been defined in the program.
+We feed it each statement in the AST, and it determines whether that statement is just adding a function, operator, or variable, or an expression that utilizes those things.
+In the latter case, the environment determines the type of expression, such as a function call, and evaluates it.
+In the case of custom operator usage and function calls, the Environment instance creates a new Environment instance with the variables being parameters, and executes the contents of this function inside the sub-environment, which ensures proper scope.
+The result of this environment's execution is then used as the result of evaluating the function or operator.
+For other more simple operations, such as matrix multiplication, the environment checks to make sure the variables are compatible and if so computes the appropriate result.